imkira/unity-sysfont/README.md

 Note 3: On Android, you can only use this if the font supports it (if it does not, it will be ignored).

+### Alignment

+Choose the desired text alignment: left, center, or right.

 ### iOS/MacOSX/Editor Font